 That’s why in the Philippines it is the ultimate dream of every parent to send their children to college because that’s their passport to a better life.
-It is compulsory to children from 7 to 12 years to go to school which is the elementary level and there are public elementary schools as well as high schools.
-Although according to the Statistic in School year 2007-08, there were 12.93 million pupils against 931 thousands in private, the public school is not the ideal place for all because of deteriorating state of the public school buildings due to the lack of government funds to build more classrooms and provide a good salary for the public teachers.
+It is compulsory for children from 7 to 12 years to go to school which is the elementary level and there are public elementary schools as well as high schools.
+Although according to the Statistic in School year 2007-08, there were 12.93 million pupils against 931 thousand in private, the public school is not the ideal place for all because of deteriorating state of the public school buildings due to the lack of government funds to build more classrooms and provide a good salary for the public teachers.
 When calamities like typhoons, heavy floods, earthquake etc. these schools are affected.
-Just in my province where dozen of typhoons visits every year I’m saddened to hear that school children sits and learn without roof over their head.
+Just in my province where a dozen of typhoons visits every year I’m saddened to hear that school children sit and learn without a roof over their head.
 They hold classes under a tree or just inside the ruined classrooms because of no funding from the government.

 That’s why most Filipinos prefer to send their children in private schools but that’s another issue because of the government’s lack of control to these private institutions it becomes so expensive because of tuition increases every year.
 This drives 1.
 7 millions of Filipinos to seek greener pasture outside the country to be able to afford the send their children to college.
 Because that’s the only way their children can compete in the job market and they will not suffer the difficulties their parent had experienced.

-September 8 was proclaimed by UNESCO as the International Literacy Day which aims to reminds us that to think about marginalized people who are still illiterate.
+September 8 was proclaimed by UNESCO as the International Literacy Day which aims to remind us that to think about marginalized people who are still illiterate.
 Some 774 million adults lack minimum literacy skills; one in five adults is still not literate and two-thirds of them are women; 72.1 million children are out-of-school and many more attend irregularly or drop out.

 Let us remember that even the simple foundation of education the 3 Rs is still important to 774 million people so let us empower them by helping by all means.
 Support the UNESCO program for eradicating illiteracy.